pabloFuente/mediasoup-playground/README.md

 - **Node v20.15.1**
 - **NPM 10.8.2**
-- **TypeScript 5**: for safge typings in both client and server code.
+- **TypeScript 5**: for safe typings in both client and server code.
 - **ES module application**
 - **Protobuf**: to define client-server communication and auto generate shared types.
 - **Vite**: to build and bundle the client application.